B-Akapo/zuri-projects/html_css/benedict-high_school/README.md

 5. Ensure each subject score (td) has a class attribute.
 6. Ensure your table has a border attribute with a value of 1, cell padding, and cell spacing with a value of 5.
 7. Ensure your total scores has a colspan twice the score's colon.

+you can visit my [codepen](https://codepen.io/b-akapo/pen/VwxEKLY) to see the output.